wp-plugins/sexybookmarks/readme.txt

 == Frequently Asked Questions ==
+= How do I disable the plugin on a particular post/page? = To disable the plugin on a specific post or page, simply add a new custom field to that post/page with the key **"Hide SexyBookmarks"** and the value **"true"**

 = The menu shows up as a regular list with no styling and no images! = Unfortunately, this is becoming a more prevalent problem recently and it's due to your WordPress theme not having the function reference `wp_head()` in the **header.php** file as it should.
 SexyBookmarks uses this function to hook the associated stylesheet and javascript files into the `<head>` of your document.
 So if it doesn't exist, then the stylesheet and/or javascript files won't be included on your site.